Back

 Read more

-Official Digital SAT Prep on Khan Academy® will continue to be available on mobile phones.
+Official SAT Prep on Khan Academy® is available on any device that connects to the internet through a browser, including mobile phones.

 Read more

-Will using this type of device put students at a disadvantage compared to their peers who are using more high-end devices?
+Will using a borrowed device put students at a disadvantage compared to their peers who are using more high-end devices?

 No. Our Bluebook™ testing app is designed so that no student will have an advantage based on the type of device they use.